GoogleChrome/web.dev/src/site/_drafts/how-to-report-metrics/index.md

 or committed.
 So while incremental traffic and conversions increase with faster pages, relative conversions (the ratio of conversions to page views or visitors) might still drop.
-**Solution**: This effect can be eased by looking out for absolute conversions instead.
+**Solution**: This effect can be eased by looking out for absolute conversions instead, and even calculate Cost Per Sales (conversions divided with investment level) or ROI.

 ### Dropping Engagement